firefox35/GolfnStuff/README.md

 Steps to test:

-1. Open browser and navigate to [Heavenly Wines](https://firefox35.github.com/heavenly-wines/)
+1. Open browser and navigate to [GolfNStuff](https://firefox35.github.com/GolfNStuff/)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%